MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 ![Firmware update UMDF lower filter driver method.](images/fw-update-umdf-lower-filter-driver-method.png)

 While installing the driver update package, the firmware update WDF filter driver's [**AddDevice**](/windows-hardware/drivers/ddi/wdm/nc-wdm-driver_add_device) routine is called.
 From this routine, the WDF filter driver gets for the device firmware version from the device HW registry key.
-The device firmware should have placed the firmware version using the MSOS descriptor onto the device HW registry key.
+The device firmware should place the firmware version using the MSOS descriptor onto the device HW registry key.

 1. If the device firmware version and the filter driver expected firmware version are different, or